UCLA–USC rivalry: Other notable sports rivalries

 Because of the geographical proximity and conference affiliation, UCLA and USC compete in other NCAA-sanctioned sports, such as Basketball, Track and Field, Volleyball, and Water Polo.
-UCLA and USC are #1 and #3 respectively in terms of the most NCAA championships won in Division I as of 2007.
+UCLA and USC have been at or near the top of the list of NCAA schools with the most NCAA Division I championships.
 They have faced each other for the national title in several sports including men's volleyball and women's water polo.
 Although basketball and football tend to get the most attention, the rivalry between the two schools is intense in every sport.

 Baseball

 The athletic rivalry began in 1920 when the University of California, Southern Branch Cubs defeated USC in spring baseball 7–6.
 USC has gone on to be the premier team in college baseball with 21 appearances in the College World Series and 12 titles, the most of any school and double the next closest school, Texas, who has six titles in 34 appearances.
 UCLA has appeared in the College World Series five times.
 UCLA won its first NCAA Baseball title in 2013.

 As of the start of the 2021 season, USC leads UCLA in the series 263-144.
 Since 2010, UCLA and USC have met in the second game of a college baseball doubleheader at Dodger Stadium called the Dodgertown classic as well as a three-game conference series.